MobleyLab/drug-computing/uci-pharmsci/getting-started.md

 We discuss each of those in turn here:

-#### Dual boot (WINDOWS ONLY)
+**Dual boot (WINDOWS ONLY)**:

 This is your best option on Windows, but not one we can help you set up.
 It requires some level of technical expertise/proficiency, not because it is difficult, but because missteps can result in your computer becoming unbootable, e.g. "a brick".
-This is the best route if you can manage it, but this class cannot support you in going this route.
+This is the best route if you can manage it, but this class cannot support you in going this route, and if you decide to go this route, we are not responsible for any damage you might cause to your computer.

-### Windows Subsystem for Linux (WSL)
+**Windows Subsystem for Linux (WSL)**:

 **Install BASH on Windows**: Follow the official guide linked [here](https://msdn.microsoft.com/en-us/commandline/wsl/install_guide)